-Morphine is a narcotic that comes from opium.
-In the United States, healthcare professionals may use it for pain relief or pain management.
-Like other opioid drugs including oxycodone (OxyContin), hydrocodone (Vicodin), and codeine, morphine can also be highly addictive.
+Morphine is a narcotic drug derived from opium that healthcare professionals in the United States use for pain relief and pain management.
+Like other opioid medications including oxycodone (OxyContin), hydrocodone (Vicodin), and codeine, morphine can be highly addictive when misused.
+While morphine is legal and safe when prescribed by a doctor and taken as directed, people sometimes abuse it in dangerous ways to intensify its effects.

-If a person is plugging morphine, that means they’re using rectal administration to abuse the drug.
-This form of substance abuse may not be as common as injections or oral administration, but inserting drugs into the rectum can be equally dangerous.
+If a person is “plugging” morphine, that means they’re using rectal administration to abuse the drug by inserting it into the rectum rather than taking it orally or through other prescribed methods.
+This form of substance abuse may not be as commonly discussed as injection drug use or swallowing pills, but inserting drugs rectally can be equally dangerous and carries serious health risks.

 Dangers And Risks Of Plugging Morphine